clarkb21/Amazon_Vine_Analysis/README.md

 - That information was then used to determine if there is any bias in the reviews from Vine members.

 ## Results
+**1. How many Vine reviews and non-Vine reviews were there?**
+a.
+Vine members had a total of 24,171 reviews in the dataset.
+b.
+Non-Vine members had a total of 3,456,395 reviews.

 ## Summary